-Where Messinia perfecture meets Ilia,the homeland of Olympic Games.
+Where Messinia prefecture meets Ilia, the homeland of the Olympic Games.
 A crystal clear river creates impressive waterfalls, ideal for super cool dives in summer, and crosses an impressive gorge.
 To cross it, you will count 4-5 hours and a little swimming, in a worthwhile experience and with the above.

 Except for Samaria, the island of Crete has another gorge.
 The wonderful Sarakina, near Ierapetra city, it is small (not more than one and a half kilometers long) but miraculous.

-Luscios is one of the most famous destinations in Greece for rafting, but it also crosses an eye-catching gorge in Mountainous Arcadia perfecture.
+Luscios is one of the most famous destinations in Greece for rafting, but it also crosses an eye-catching gorge in the Mountainous Arcadia prefecture.
 The latter is suitable for endless hiking along crystal clear waters and carved monasteries on the rock that enjoy panoramic views of spectacular landscapes.